ellerbrock/talis.github.io/topics/stack.md

 making this decision are:

-1. *Risk:* For example, am I swapping out the main DB technology serving most of our traffic or just experimenting on a new feature ;used by a handful of users?
+1. *Risk:* For example, am I swapping out the main DB technology serving most of our traffic or just experimenting on a new feature for a handful of users?
 1. *Real ROI* What potential does the new approach really have over the old?
 Is there likely to be a good return on us having to learn a new technology given its promised benefits?
 1. *Grass is not always greener:* Are we just trading the current known limitations of our existing approach for a